Skip to main content

 Bukhara

-Historic cuisine with Jewish and Persian influences.
-Bukhara plov (osh) prepared with sesame oil instead of animal fat - lighter texture than other regions.
-Black zira (Bunium persicum) delivers sharper, smoky punch.
-Oshi Sovo slow-baked Jewish dish (12-18 hours at 90-110°C).
-The Plov and Magistral Plov Center serve traditional preparations.
-Emphasis on slow-cooking techniques.
+Bukhara cooking carries Jewish and Persian influences.
+Its plov (osh) uses sesame oil rather than animal fat, which gives it a lighter texture than elsewhere, and black zira (Bunium persicum) adds a sharper, smoky note.
+Oshi Sovo is a slow-baked Jewish dish that cooks for 12 to 18 hours at 90-110°C. The Plov and Magistral Plov Center keep to the traditional methods, and slow cooking runs through the whole repertoire.

 Signature Dishes: